eladushiki/lfvddp/README.md

 **This means that we are not allowed to tamper with git history.
 Amending or rewriting commits in any other way is prohibited, for it may create results that are non-reproducible!**

+# Configuration files
+The configuration files and then the Config* dataclasses are the structures that should contain all the parameters that are run-individual.

+While Config* classes' contents are divided logically to different classes, the program can be called with any number of `.json` configuration file types, as long as they contain togehter all the necessary parameters.
+This is implemented so to enable single-file-for-run usage, as well as separation for personal privacy and context-dependent needs.

+Is is specifically recommended that personal username and password for SSH connection with the WIS cluster would be stored in a separate file and not added to git.
+This is why the example `basic_user_config.json` file contains `cluster__*` parameters, which later end up in the `ClusterConfig` dataclass.

 ## Training

 Training entry points: